 Your surgeon may have you undergo massages with ultrasound and possibly lymphatic massages beginning only one day after surgery.
 These sessions may be necessary several times per week for six or eight weeks.
-Also, wearing compression garments 24/7 will be needed for at least a month.
+Also, wearing compression garments 24/7 will be needed for at least up to four weeks a month.

 You will recover faster from high def liposuction if you follow these tips:

 You will need to rest after having liposuction, but after 24 hours, try to engage in light activities.
 Going for short walks, for example, can speed up your healing process.